Barebone computer: Barebook

+A barebook computer (or barebone laptop) is an incomplete notebook PC.
+A barebone laptop is similar to a barebone computer, but in a laptop form.

+As it leaves the factory, it contains only elements strictly tied to the computer's design (case, motherboard, display, keyboard, pointing device, etc.), and the consumer or reseller has to add standardized off-the-shelf components such as CPU and GPU (when not integrated on the motherboard), memory, mass storage, WiFi card, etc. separately.

+Because it is not manufactured with storage media such as harddisks or SSDs, a barebook does not typically include an operating system, which may make barebooks appealing to opposers of the bundling of Microsoft Windows.

 Upgrade limitations

 Future upgradeability of a barebone system may be limited, especially the motherboard component, which may have less space for extra I/O devices and fewer memory and PCI card slots than desired.
 The motherboard may not be compatible with faster processors and memory than those originally purchased with the barebone system.
 Barebones may also have limit on the maximal processor thermal design power (TDP) and not be able to support CPUs that would otherwise fit into the socket.

 Manufacturers

 The following companies currently manufacture barebone computers: